-The Baroda pearls is one of the most important Natural Pearl necklace strands, (originally seven strands) in the world and formerly resided in the Baroda treasury that dates back to Mughal times.
+The Baroda pearls is one of the most important Natural Pearl necklace strands (originally seven strands) in the world.
+They formerly resided in the Baroda treasury that dates way back to Mughal times.

 In 1943, Maharaja Pratapsingh Gaekwar made headlines by marrying Sita Devi, his second wife.
 Western media referred to her as the India equivalent of Wallis Simpson.

 Sita Devi went on to become one of the most flamboyant maharanis of all time, known for her passion for fine Indian Jewelry and the Maharaja being madly in love with her, quite literally, Cast his Pearls before her - including the priceless Baroda pearls!

 Upon marrying the maharaja, Sita Devi received the Famous Collection of jewelry and objects from the Baroda treasury which included the extraordinary textile, the famous bejeweled Pearl Carpet of Baroda, circa 1865-70, originally commissioned as a gift for the tomb of the Prophet Muhammad.

 Other splendid objects of the Baroda treasury, includes the renowned seven-strand pearl necklace and the three-row diamond necklace suspending the Star of the South and the English Dresden.

 While many of Sita Devi's jewels were sold in Monaco in later years, the seven-strand pearl necklace remained a part of the Baroda royal treasury.